Sxmurai/obby.js/README.md

 client.music = new Obsidian({
   nodes: [
     {
-      name: "Node's Name", // optional
+      name: "Node's Name", // optional, used to identify what node youre using
-      address: "localhost",
+      address: "localhost", // also optional, defaults to "localhost"
-      port: 3030, // port it's connected to
+      port: 3030, // also optional, defaults to 3030 as the default is
-      password: "youshallnotpass", // set in the .obsidianrc
+      password: "youshallnotpass", // only option needed. set in the .obsidianrc
-      secure: false, // only set to true if you have the server running with https },
+      secure: false, // defaults to false. only set to true if you have the server running with https },
   ],
   plugins: [], // the plugins to use soon:tm: